whitneyburton/portfolios/students/1705-back/daniel-phillips/20170608-daniel-phillips-m1.md

 * [GitHub URL]()

-I thought that this was good, especially as far as its placement in the curricula.
+I thought that this was good, especially as far as its placement in the curriculum.
 Right when your starting to learn some things that start to feel somewhat overwhelming, this was a great reminder to focus on the process and continue to stay focused.